joanalopes7/Data-analysis-with-ML/README.md

 ```
 Note: The environment name is specified in the env.yml file.
 If you haven’t changed the file, the default name will be the one listed there.

-**5. Verify that the dependencies were installed correctly:** You can check if the environment was created successfully and if all dependencies were installed by running:
+**5. Verify that the dependencies & environment were installed correctly:**
+You can check if the environment was created successfully and if all dependencies were installed by running:

 ```
 conda list
+conda env list
 ```

 **6. You're all set!**